Public API Changes in Aspose.Cells 8.8.3

 Added Cell.getCharacters(flag) Method

-Aspose.Cells APIs allow to get the characters objects in the form of FontSetting array by using the Cell.getCharacters method.
-With this release, the Aspose.Cells for Java API has exposed an overloaded version of the Cell.getCharacters that could accept Boolean as parameter, indicating if the table style has to be applied on the cell if the cell is part of a ListObject.
+Aspose.Cells APIs allow you to get the character objects in the form of a FontSetting array by using the Cell.getCharacters method.
+With this release, the Aspose.Cells for Java API has exposed an overloaded version of Cell.getCharacters that can accept a Boolean parameter, indicating whether the table style has to be applied to the cell if the cell is part of a ListObject.

 Java